nrai14/translate-clean-api/README.md

 * Occasionally, if you have multiple containers (non-active) running, Docker might not have the space to run properly.
 There is an option to run "docker container prune" in the terminal to remove all stopped containers to reclaim space.
 * For further issues, please feel free to email me on: nishadrai14@gmail.com and I'll be more than happy to assist.

+## Testing

+- This project uses Pytest for testing - covers both API endpoints and utility functions.
+- Important for confidence when making changes in the future
+- In the command (if not already done so):
+* pip install -r requirements.txt
+(Because we need Pytest)
+* PYTHONPATH=. pytest
+(Runs all tests, navigates to the project's root directory and executes)
+- Test results will be displayed in the terminal
+- Uses requests-mock to simulate LibreTranslate API during testing (ensures tests don't dpeend on the external API being available)

 ## Credits